murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

     - Created a team in MSTeam for the event
     - With custom channels for every mob
     - Has everyone access?
-- Present the goals of the 2 techniques quickly
-- Mention that combining both is a case where 1+1>2
 - Start the Mob self-forming activity

 ## Training from the Back of the Room activities